claire-codes/hugo-blog/content/about.md

 description: "All about clairecodes"
 ---

-Hello there, I'm Claire, a frontend/front end/front-end web develope.
+Hello there, I'm Claire, a frontend/front end/front-end web developer.
 I like writing about code just as much as I like writing code.

 I've been publishing blog posts on this site since 2015.
 I write about JavaScript, CSS, HTML, code editors, the command line, emoji and all sorts of other web development related topics.